moise-mulungu/mixed-react-projects/project-info/teamdm/teamdm.md

 # Moise tasks
 ## daily routine
 * pull Duncan's latest commits and look at the diffs (compare your last commit before my commit to the working tree in GitLens to see what changes I made)
-* update repo with notes and (done, partial) when task is complete or you have worked on it
+* update repo with notes and "(done)" or "(partial)" when task is complete or you have worked on it
 * 3pm push repo to the remote
 * 3-5pm be on Slack (Duncan's 6-8am)
-* 8am (or when finished) commit and push
-* 5pm commit and push (if any additional changes)
+* 5pm (i.e., whenever you stop for the day) commit and push (if any additional changes)
-## next
+## Monday Feb 6 I'd like you to work in this order, after pulling the repo:
+* as usual, check all diffs for the new info I've pushed - see if there is anything I put that you need to do or respond to
+* add "(done)" or comments to your tasks in the section ## next
+* spend 30 minutes solving src/utils/array/snippets/sort.js
+* with the time that's left, 1/2 on each of:
+  * Joy of React (let's discuss your vocabulary entries Monday)
+  * Portfolio - implement portfolio finding all the needed components in tailwindui
+  * Note: if your brain likes to code first, then study next, feel free to change the order
+* btw, always check package.json, to see if there's anything I installed that you need to install: there-s one new one:@heroicons/react
+* note on Tailwindcss/ui: it is very customizable, so you can really make it your own, but I think it's best to implement it quickly for the full portfolio site first, making the least changes to taiwindui as is possible.
+So, find in tailwindui the components you need to match your current portfolio site, or you may wish to adapt your layout a bit to use what tailwindui has available if you see something you like.
+Then, we'll get the React and interactivity fully implemented.
+Once you see the whole thing together, that is a good time to start tweaking it visually to fit your preferences.
+## next (unless there is a specific list for the day above)
-* when you complete a task, put (done) or (partial - explain what's left to do)
+* when you complete a task, put "(done)" or "(partial)" - explain what's left to do)
-* focus mostly on Joy of React
+* focus 1/2 on portfolio, 1/2 on Joy of React
   * start collecting snippets in the src/utils directory when you see new JS and React techniques
     * JS techniques
   * as you read, I'd like you to make a React vocabulary list in tech/react/vocabulary/index.md - this will be very helpful for both of us.
+  * let me know which chapter you are reading, so I know what to discuss, teach you.
 * set up GitHub notifications in Slack to a #GitHub channel
   * ???MM: Can you have tips on how to set up GitHub notifications on Slack.
     * DM: I'd like you to research it and see if it is possible.
 I assume slack-github are integrated so that a notification will come to Slack each time one of us pushes to the repository.
 We have this at work with gitlab-webex.